strmci/Bitmex-Range-Bar-Maker/README.md

 time filter:
 Every bar has to have MINIMUM_BAR_TIME seconds as its minimum duration, this ensures strategies have enough time to process orders.

+Installation:

+Python version: 3.7

+To install requirements and related Python packages:

+`pip install -r requirements.txt`

 Run:

 `python -m range_bar_maker`

-Check config.py to change adjustable parameters.
+Check range_bar_maker/config.py to change adjustable parameters.

 If you find this repo useful or you would like to collaborate on range bar strategies send me a message to strmci@protonmail.com.